ginogeorgiev/RunMazer/README.md

 Controls:
  - W,A,S,D to move around
- - M to maximize the Mini Map
+ - M to maximize the mini map
  - Esc to pause and resume the game
  - Shift to sprint